Visual formatting model

 In CSS, a box may be laid out according to three positioning schemes — normal flow, floats, or absolute positioning.

-In CSS, normal flow includes block-level formatting of block boxes, inline-level formatting of inline boxes, and also includes relative and sticky positioning of block-level and inline-level boxes.
+In CSS, the normal flow includes block-level formatting of block boxes, inline-level formatting of inline boxes, and also includes relative and sticky positioning of block-level and inline-level boxes.

 Read more about flow layout in CSS.